 In April 1994, the duo began assembling a team of software engineers to develop their new browser.
 They managed to recruit several former colleagues from the Mosaic project, including Eric Bina, Rob McCool, and Aleks Totic.
 This elite team of developers brought a wealth of knowledge and experience to the table, and their shared history working on Mosaic created a strong sense of camaraderie and purpose.

 One intriguing anecdote from this period involves the first public release of the browser.
-In October 1994, the team was preparing to unveil their creation at an industry conference.
+In October 1994, the team prepared to unveil their creation at an industry conference.
 However, just hours before the event, they discovered a critical bug that prevented the browser from running on Windows machines.
 Undeterred, the developers frantically worked to fix the issue, and with mere minutes to spare, they managed to resolve the problem and release the browser as planned.

 The initial release of Mosaic Netscape, later rebranded as Netscape Navigator, was met with widespread acclaim.
-Users praised its speed, ease of use, and innovative features, such as its ability to display images inline with text – something Mosaic had pioneered but Netscape perfected.
+Users praised its speed, ease of use, and innovative features, such as its ability to display images in line with text – something Mosaic had pioneered but Netscape perfected.
 This enthusiasm quickly translated into market share, and within a matter of months, Netscape Navigator had surpassed Mosaic and emerged as the dominant web browser.

 During this phase, the Netscape team introduced several groundbreaking technologies that would have a lasting impact on the web.
-In addition to developing the SSL protocol and JavaScript, they also pioneered the use of cookies, which allowed websites to store information about user preferences and maintain state between web pages.
+In addition to developing the SSL protocol and JavaScript, they pioneered the use of cookies, allowing websites to store information about user preferences and maintain state between web pages.
 These innovations, along with others like frames and animated GIF support, helped shape the modern web experience we know today.

 Another interesting anecdote from this period revolves around the decision to include the “What’s New” and “What’s Cool” buttons in the browser’s interface.
-The idea behind these buttons was to help users discover new and interesting content on the web, which was still a relatively small and uncharted landscape.
+The idea behind these buttons was to help users discover new and exciting content on the web, which was still a relatively small and uncharted landscape.
 To achieve this, a dedicated team at Netscape would scour the internet for noteworthy websites and manually update the lists of links that appeared when users clicked these buttons.
 This curated approach to content discovery became a precursor to modern search engines and social media algorithms.

-During its early development, Netscape Navigator faced a unique challenge in terms of compatibility with various computer platforms.
-At the time, the web was primarily accessed through UNIX workstations, but the popularity of personal computers running Microsoft Windows was on the rise.
-In response, the Netscape team worked tirelessly to develop versions of the browser that would run smoothly on a wide range of operating systems, including Windows, Mac OS, and various UNIX flavors.
-This commitment to cross-platform compatibility played a crucial role in Netscape’s rapid adoption and growth.
+During its early development, Netscape Navigator faced a unique challenge in compatibility with various computer platforms.
+At the time, the web was primarily accessed through UNIX workstations, but the popularity of personal computers running Microsoft Windows was rising.
+In response, the Netscape team worked tirelessly to develop browser versions that would run smoothly on various operating systems, including Windows, Mac OS, and various UNIX flavors.
+This commitment to cross-platform compatibility was crucial in Netscape’s rapid adoption and growth.

 Phase 2: The Browser Wars and The Battle with Microsoft